netconf-wg/netconf-etag/draft-lindblad-netconf-transaction-id.md

 ## Common features to both etag and last-modified txid mechanisms

-Clients MAY add etag and/or last-modified attributes to zero or more individual elements in the get-config or get-data filter, in which case they pertain to the subtree(s) rooted at the element(s) with the attributes.
+Clients MAY add etag or last-modified attributes to zero or more individual elements in the get-config or get-data filter, in which case they pertain to the subtree(s) rooted at the element(s) with the attributes.